jasonbayton/11ty/_src/android/android-enterprise-faq/does-android-support-kerberos.md

 I’d recommend taking a look at [Hypergate](https://hypergate.com).

 There is however a project which was initiated (but not wholly supported) by Google to bring Kerberos support to Android through an application.
-Take a look at the respective [Github repo](https://github.com/google/android-kerberos-authenticator) to learn more.
+Take a look at the respective [GitHub repo](https://github.com/google/android-kerberos-authenticator) to learn more.

 Related: [Setup Kerberos Authentication on MobileIron Core for Android Enterprise](/docs/enterprise-mobility/mobileiron/setup-kerberos-authentication-on-mobileiron-core-for-android-enterprise/)